Security Pentester skill

 CLI Commands

-./shannon workspaces # List all workspaces
+npx @keygraph/shannon workspaces # List all workspaces

-./shannon logs ID=<workflow-id> # Tail live logs
+npx @keygraph/shannon logs <workspace> # Tail live logs

-./shannon query ID=<workflow-id> # Check progress
+npx @keygraph/shannon status # Check progress

-./shannon stop # Stop containers (preserves data)
+npx @keygraph/shannon stop # Stop containers (preserves data, safe)

 3. Understanding the Pipeline